Take part in Grandparent Gardening Week and win some fantastic prizes!

 Terms and conditions

-- Schools and Early Years settings who submit their Grandparent Gardening Week blog by midnight on Friday 28th April 2017 will be considered eligible.
+- Schools and early years settings who share their Grandparent Gardening Week photos by Friday 5th April 2019 will be considered eligible.

-- This competition is exclusively open to Soil Association Food for Life schools and Early Years setting who have subscribed to our Membership or Awards package.
+- This competition is exclusively open to Soil Association Food for Life schools and early years settings who have subscribed to our Membership or Awards package.

 - Food for Life's decision is final.

-- Food for Life reserves the right to use the winning school in its future marketing communications.
+- Food for Life reserves the right to use the winning school or Early Years setting in its future marketing communications.